Half-Life Calculator

 The half-life formula states:

-N(t) = N0 × (1 / 2)t/t½
+Nt = N0 × (1 / 2)t/t½

-Thus, the remaining quantity N(t) is equal to the initial quantity N0 times 1/2 to the power of the elapsed time t divided by the half-life t½
+Thus, the remaining quantity Nt is equal to the initial quantity N0 times 1/2 to the power of the elapsed time t divided by the half-life t½

-How to Calculate Time using Radioactive Decay
+How to Calculate Time Elapsed Using Radioactive Decay

 Using a technique known as carbon dating, it’s possible to estimate the age of an organic compound.
-This is done by measuring the amount of carbon-14 present in a sample of organic (or previously organic) material and comparing it to the amount that should be present.

-Half-Life Formula for Time
+Half-Life Formula for Time Elapsed

-t = t½ × ln(N(t) ÷ N0) / -ln(2)
+t = t½ × ln(Nt ÷ N0) / -ln(2)

-The time elapsed t for a substance to be reduced is equal to the half-life t½ times the natural log of the remaining quantity N(t) divided by the initial quantity N0, divided by the negative natural log of 2.
+The time elapsed t for a substance to be reduced is equal to the half-life t½ times the natural log of the remaining quantity Nt divided by the initial quantity N0, divided by the negative natural log of 2.

-For example, using the formula above let’s use the carbon dating methodology to calculate the age of a sample of organic material that had 15% of the amount of carbon-14 that it should contain if the sample were currently alive.
+For example, using the formula above, let’s use the carbon dating methodology to calculate the age of a sample of organic material that had 15% of the amount of carbon-14 that it should contain if the sample were currently alive.
 Recall that the half-life of carbon-14 is 5,730 years.

 t = 5,730 × ln(15 ÷ 100) / -ln(2)